Rocket Pool — Staking Protocol Part 4

 We are extremely excited to be taking this final step towards mainnet and being able to share this with the Ethereum community.
 A big thank you to our supporters and community for being along on this ride with us, your feedback has been immensely helpful in shaping Rocket Pool as it approaches mainnet.

 The Oracle DAO is a decentralised network of special nodes in the protocol that operate in a true on-chain DAO made just for Rocket Pool.

 Members in this DAO can create proposals to invite new members, leave the DAO and much more.
-Importantly these nodes also help relay data from the beacon chain on ETH2, to our smart contracts on ETH1.
+Importantly these nodes also help relay data between the Ethereum blockchain and our smart contracts.

 As we’ve been an Ethereum staking community-orientated project from day 1, our primary goal when selecting initial ODAO members was to help support the staking community and the fantastic projects that drive it.

 oDAO members earn RPL from the protocol’s tokenomics.
 Consequently, by creating a diverse oDAO membership of well-respected members of the staking community and ecosystem, we are actively funding their staking development and innovation.